Entropic Lattice Boltzmann Model for Charged Leaky Dielectric Multiphase Fluids in Electrified Jets: Numerical results

 In order to characterize the stationary regime, we report in panel c of Fig. \ref{fig:08} the magnitude of the velocity field, and the line integral convolution (LIC) visualization technique \cite{cabral1993imaging}, highlighting the fine details of the flow field.
 As expected, we observe a higher value of $u(x,z)$ along the jet towards the collector.
 In particular, we analyze the profile of the velocity in a jet cross section along what is generally observed in the experimental process.

 We investigate the effect of pseudoplastic rheology on the stress tensor $\mathbf{\Pi}$.
-In panel a of Fig. \ref{fig:09} we report the mean value of the stress $\Pi$ measured along the central axis of the jet $y=160$, and averaged over a time interval of $15000$ steps in the stationary regime for the three cases under investigation.
-Here, we note a decreasing trend of the the stress by increasing the pseudoplasticity of the fluid (decreasing the flow index $n$).
+In panel a of Fig. \ref{fig:10} we report the mean value of the stress $\Pi$ measured along the central axis of the jet $y=160$, and averaged over a time interval of $15000$ steps in the stationary regime for the three cases under investigation.

+For all cases shown in Fig. \ref{fig:10}, we observe the presence of a drift in the $\mathbf{\Pi}$ profile starting from $x=240$.
+This is mainly due to the larger magnitude of the external electric force, which is originated by an increase in the surface-to-volume ratio.
+Since in a leaky dielectric the charge density lies mainly on the surface, such increase in the surface-to-volume ratio provides a growth of the charge-to-mass ratio.
+As a consequence, the jet undergoes a further stretching.

+In Fig. \ref{fig:10}, we also note a decreasing trend of the stress $\mathbf{\Pi}$ by increasing the pseudoplasticity of the fluid (decreasing the flow index $n$).
 Nonetheless, we observe a small shift in the stress magnitude.
-This is essentially due to the low value of retardation time $\lambda$ in the Carreau model adopted in our simulation, which provides a small decrease in the kinematic viscosity $\nu$.
-In order to clarify the this point, we report in panel b of Fig. \ref{fig:09} the mean value of the kinematic viscosity $<\nu>$ again assessed along the central axis of the jet $y=160$, and averaged over the stationary regime time, where we observe a small decrease of $<\nu>$ along the stretching direction as a function of the pseudoplastic behavior in the fluid.
+This is essentially due to the low value of relaxation time $\lambda$ in the Carreau model adopted in our simulation, which provides a small decrease in the kinematic viscosity $\nu$.
+In order to clarify this point, we report in panel b of Fig. \ref{fig:10} the mean value of the kinematic viscosity $<\nu>$ again assessed along the central axis of the jet $y=160$, and averaged over the stationary regime time, where we observe a small decrease of $<\nu>$ along the stretching direction as a function of the pseudoplastic behavior in the fluid.
 These results look promising, and we plan to investigate systematically the effect of the rheological parameters on the jet dynamics in a future work.